2022 Development Track

 Applicants will be notified on a rolling basis as to whether their application has progressed to the next stage of the selection process.
 Please be prepared to submit the following materials, should you advance to the second round.
-You will be given approximately 10 days from the date of notification to submit these materials, and will be notified sometime in August 2020.
+You will be given approximately 10 days from the date of notification to submit these materials and will be notified sometime in August 2021.

-- VISUAL MATERIAL (optional)—If you have visual materials such as a lookbook or project deck, you may upload a PDF of no more than 40 MB - we need guidance as to size limit/SMA capacity.
+VISUAL MATERIAL (optional)—If you have visual materials such as a lookbook or project deck, you may upload a PDF of no more than 40 MB.

 If you have further questions, please email firstname.lastname@example.org.

 May 17, 2021 Application Closes (11:59 p.m.
 PT)

 August 30, 2021 Second-round notifications complete